albertony/rclone/docs/content/premiumizeme.md

 ## Configuration

-The initial setup for [premiumize.me](https://premiumize.me/) involves getting a token from premiumize.me which you need to do in your browser. `rclone config` walks you through it.
+The initial setup for [Premiumize.me](https://premiumize.me/) involves getting a token from Premiumize.me which you need to do in your browser. `rclone config` walks you through it.

 Here is an example of how to make a remote called `remote`.
 First run: